Chilliwack mother upset about son’s alleged suicide attempt after hospital discharge - BC Local News

 “Also my son had expressed to me on the Monday prior to his suicide attempt that he had told the psychiatrist at CGH, or whomever did his assessment, that he was suicidal.
 I was astounded that they did not keep him.”

-For Rhonda and for Shane, the Form 21 apprehension came, but it was a day too late.
+For Rhonda and for her son, the Form 21 apprehension came, but it was a day too late.
 Rhonda is now trying to be at his side in hospital when she can, hoping he will recover, albeit with serious permanent injuries.

 She insists there was negligence in this case, and she wanted to share the story in the hopes that something like this can be prevented from happening to others.